akappakappa/PINN-GravityModel/src/README.md

 **NOTE** set [DO_DATA_EXTRACTION](main.m#L15) to `false` to skip the execution of this file, if you don't want to install the required Python dependencies, as pre-extracted data is included in the repo.

 ## [Preprocessing](preprocessing/runPreprocessing.m)
-Computes $\mu=GM$ parameter for the Low-Fidelity Analytical Model that will be fused to the Neural Network predictions.
+Computes $\mu=GM$ parameter for the Low-Fidelity Analytical Model that will be fused to the Neural Network predictions, performs non-dimensionalization, finally splits the dataset with a ratio 99:1 into training:validation sets.
-Non-dimensionalizes the dataset according to

-Splits the dataset with a ratio 99:1 into training:validation sets.

 **NOTE** set [DO_PREPROCESSING](main.m#L16) to `false` to skip the execution of this file, as pre-extracted data is included in the repo.